-Each year, by virtue of the New England Board of Higher Education (NEBHE) Compact, a limited number of students from New England states, other than Connecticut and Massachusetts, are eligible to pay a special tuition rate equal to the in-state tuition rate plus 50%.
+Each year, by virtue of the New England Board of Higher Education (NEBHE) Compact, a limited number of students from Rhode Island and Vermont are eligible to pay a special tuition rate equal to the in-state tuition rate plus 50%.
 Unless the NEBHE Compact changes and/or the University policy changes, a student who enters the Law School eligible for NEBHE rates will remain eligible for this consideration during the full three years he or she is enrolled.

 Application For Admission:

-The University of Maine School of Law has waived its application fees for J.D. applicants for the 2014-2015 admissions cycle.
+The University of Maine School of Law has waived its application fee for J.D. applicants.